Professional Reviews

 FamiSafe Review: Quick Expert Summary

-FamiSafe is a decent parental control app — it has both industry-standard features and some pretty cool extras, it’s easy to use, it provides a significant improvement to the built-in parental controls on Android, iOS, ChromeOS, Windows, and macOS, and it offers reasonably-priced plans that are covered by a 7-day money-back guarantee.
+FamiSafe is a very good parental control app with industry-standard features and some pretty cool extras.
+It’s easy to use, provides a significant improvement to the built-in parental controls on Android, iOS, ChromeOS, Windows, and macOS, and offers reasonably-priced plans covered by a 7-day money-back guarantee.

-In addition to providing standard parental control features like web filtering, app monitoring, screen time limits, and location tracking, it also comes with:
+In addition to providing standard parental control features, it comes with:

 • Driving monitoring — Monitor your child’s driving habits and get alerts in case of dangerous driving.